Terroface/dbt_property_search_automation_plus_lightdash/pull_request_template.md

 ## Description & motivation
 <!---
-Add a description of what that storie's goal is, or add a link to its associated Jira ticket.
+Add a description of what that story's goal is, or add a link to its associated Jira ticket.
 -->

 ## Changes to ERD